indraninp/Coursera_capstone_project1/README.md

+# The Battle of the Neighborhoods

-# This capstone project was completed as a course requirement for the IBM Data Science Professional Certificate Specialization on Coursera.
+This capstone project was completed as a course requirement for the IBM Data Science Professional Certificate Specialization on Coursera.

 # Introduction